🥗 When to Plant Arugula

 Top Growing Tips

-• Direct sow in early spring 6 weeks before last frost — no starting indoors needed
+• Direct sow 6 weeks before last frost; no indoor starting is needed

-• Succession plant every 2-3 weeks for continuous harvest before summer heat
+• Succession sow every 2-3 weeks for continuous harvest before summer heat sets in

-• Sow again in late summer/early fall for a second season
+• Sow again in late summer, 6-8 weeks before first fall frost, for a second productive season

-• Harvest at 3-4 inches for baby arugula; let it grow to 6+ inches for full flavor
+• Harvest at 3-4 inches for mild baby arugula; full-size leaves at 6+ inches carry more pronounced flavor

 Companion Planting